Banach–Tarski paradox: Step 3

 The unit sphere S^{2} is partitioned into orbits by the action of our group H: two points belong to the same orbit if and only if there is a rotation in H which moves the first point into the second.
 (Note that the orbit of a point is a dense set in S^{2}.)
-The axiom of choice can be used to pick exactly one point from every orbit; collect these points into a set M. The action of H on a given orbit is free and transitive and so each orbit can be identified with H. In other words, every point in S^{2} can be reached in exactly one way by applying the proper rotation from H to the proper element from M. Because of this, the paradoxical decomposition of H yields a paradoxical decomposition of S^{2} into four pieces A_{1}, A_{2}, A_{3}, A_{4} as follows:
+The axiom of choice can be used to pick exactly one point from every orbit; collect these points into a set M. The action of H on a given orbit is free and transitive and so each orbit can be identified with H (except for countably many points which lie on the axis of some rotation in H, see below for how to deal with this).
+In other words, every point in S^{2} can be reached in exactly one way by applying the proper rotation from H to the proper element from M. Because of this, the paradoxical decomposition of H yields a paradoxical decomposition of S^{2} into four pieces A_{1}, A_{2}, A_{3}, A_{4} as follows: